hczhcz/Mendel/futureReadme.md

 Please make sure your code is passed before  you submit a pull request.

-If you have any question, fell free to contact the Mendel development group.
+If you have any question, feel free to contact the Mendel development group.

 ## License